jenniferbuz/sci_coding/lessons/lesson1/README.md

 [Educators and Academic Researchers](https://help.github.com/articles/about-github-education-for-educators-and-researchers/) can also apply for unlimited private repos.

 ### Our first GitHub repo
 To make our first GitHub repository, first log in to https://github.com.
-If you are just signing up for GitHub, make sure to update your `git config --global` with the same email address you use to sign up.
+If you are just signing up for GitHub, make sure to update your `git config --global user.email <you@somewhere.com>` with the same email address you use to sign up.

 Next make a **new repository** (either with the new repository button on your profile, or with the `+` in the upper right).